 A standout moment in this issue is when Shockwave fires the first shot in the impending final battle, nailing Superion with a MASSIVE explosion.
 Superbly illustrated by Lee!

-There's a lot of balls in the air in this final issue, but the writer juggles them well and brings this unique series to a very nice close.
+There's a lot of in the air in this final issue, but the writer juggles them well and brings this unique series to a very nice close.
 I won't spoil the ending, but once again, Optimus Prime realizes that sometimes to protect the weak, the strong must make sacrifices.
 My only problem with an otherwise fantastic, action-packed and emotional issue is that the ending is very abrupt.

 All in all, I really enjoyed this whole series.
 It was a unique look at characters i didn't think had any mileage left in them, and a completely unexpected dark and gritty presentation of what is normally bright and pretty juvenile.
 Well done from first page to last.

 And there you have it, Dreamwave's 6 issue Transformers / G.I.
 Joe crossover mini-series.